cyberark/conjur-service-broker/README.md

 4. Create a service instance under the `community` plan

 The following environment variables are required to properly configure your Conjur Service Broker to communicate with your external Conjur instance:
-- Conjur Account (as `CONJUR_ACCOUNT`)
-  - The account name for the Conjur instance you are connecting to
+- `CONJUR_ACCOUNT`: the account name for the Conjur instance you are connecting to
-- Conjur Appliance URL (as `CONJUR_APPLIANCE_URL`)
-  - The URL of the Conjur appliance instance you are connecting to
+- `CONJUR_APPLIANCE_URL`: the URL of the Conjur appliance instance you are connecting to
-- Conjur Login (as `CONJUR_AUTHN_LOGIN`)
-  - The username of a Conjur user with update privilege on all Conjur policies associated with PCF-deployed applications.
+- `CONJUR_AUTHN_LOGIN`: the username of a Conjur user with update privilege on all Conjur policies associated with PCF-deployed applications.
 This will be used to add and remove hosts from the Conjur policy as apps are deployed to or removed from PCF.
-- Conjur API Key (as `CONJUR_AUTHN_API_KEY`)
-  - The API Key of the Conjur user whose username you have provided in the Conjur Login field
+- `CONJUR_AUTHN_API_KEY`: the API Key of the Conjur user whose username you have provided in the Conjur Login field
-- Basic Auth Credentials (as `SECURITY_USER_NAME` and `SECURITY_USER_PASSWORD`)
-  - The username and password your Conjur Service Broker should use for authentication
+- `SECURITY_USER_NAME` and `SECURITY_USER_PASSWORD`: the Basic Auth username and password your Conjur Service Broker should use for authentication

 The commands to upload the Conjur Service Broker to your CF deployment are as follows: